 The fear of death can be painful and crippling.
 It can arise just before you die.
-It can also haunt you daily.
+But it can also haunt you daily.
 Fear is a basic human emotion and evolved to serve adaptive advantages–keeping us safe.
 But the fear reflex is often our enemy, for like many unconsciously evolved modules of mind, it operates rather indiscriminately at times.
 Like all evolved systems, our mental modules are often good-enough and thus full of pitfalls.
 So it is our challenge to transcend the non-discriminant functions of mind if we desire happiness.
 For our genes (which have created the mind as their slave) care not for our happiness.

 The fear of death is composed of the results of several modules of mind.
 One is the avoidance of death, which is reasonable to a large extent.
 The second, however, is fear of the unknown.
 This too may have benefits, but many times it can be a major hindrance.
 Certainly it is a hindrance when we go through unavoidable transitions in life, and one could say that death is the largest unavoidable transition we will ever undergo.

 Transitions offer us a chance to practice little deaths.
 They offer us a chance to tame the fear of the unknown within ourselves.
 It also allows us brilliant vision.
 We have many selves, and they are not only composed of ideas, emotions and habits of relating but also of our anchors in the real world such as where we live, who we spend time with and what we do.
 When these things change, we can feel disoriented as a new self forms.
 But in this transition state we can watch our minds in ways we never can when we are strongly under the spell of habitual selves.
 Or we could crunch into fear, close our eyes and hope for it all to end soon.
 I advocate the eyes-wide-open approach and learning to find pleasure in mini-deaths.